Dawn-Leisure-Projects/pull-up-counter/README.md

 * 1 Arduino
 * 1 Ultrasonic sensor
 * 1 Digital display
-* A couple of resistors
+* A couple of resistors and cables
+* A small box
 * Batteries